CelliesProjects/ESP32_VS1053_Stream/README.md

 -  Supports playback of mp3, ogg, aac, aac+ and wav files/streams.

--  You can set some callbacks on parsed stream metadata becoming available.
-These are `audio_showstation()` and `audio_showstreamtitle()`.
-A callback for EOF is also available.
-This is `audio_eof_stream()`.
-See the example code.

--  If a playlists is opened the file is parsed and the first url found is followed.
-You can use `lastUrl()` to get that url.

 This library depends on the [ESP_VS1053_Library](https://github.com/baldram/ESP_VS1053_Library) to communicate with the decoder.

 Check out [eStreamPlayer32_VS1053](https://github.com/CelliesProjects/eStreamPlayer32_VS1053) to see a project using this library.